tolyo/open-outcry/sql/manifest/README.md

 # Migration Manifest

-The migration order is defined explicitly in [manifest.go](./manifest.go).
+`manifest.go` is the single source of truth for migration ordering.

-## How it works
+## How It Works

-1. Source SQL files live next to the Go packages that use them, under `pkg/...`.
+1. SQL files live next to the Go code that owns them under `pkg/...`.
-2. `MigrationSources()` returns those source files in dependency order.
+2. `sql/manifest/manifest.go` lists those source files in dependency order.
-3. `go run ./cmd/migrationgen` reads that list and writes numbered Goose files into `sql/generated/`.
+3. `go run ./cmd/migrationgen -out <dir>` reads that list and writes numbered Goose files into the provided temp directory.
-4. `make db-up` and the in-app migration entrypoint both execute `sql/generated/`, so they share the same ordering.
+4. `make test`, `make db-up`, and `make db-down` generate that temp directory immediately before execution and remove it afterward.

-## Rule for changes
+5. The in-app migration entrypoint in `sql/migrate.go` also generates temp numbered migrations on demand when no migration directory is provided.

-When you add, remove, or reorder migrations, update `migrationSources` in `manifest.go`.
+## Ordering Rule

-Directory layout and file names under `pkg/` do not affect execution order by themselves.
+Keep manifest entries in execution order, not alphabetic order.
+File location under `pkg/` does not affect migration order.